texora/GeekU/src/shared/util/Log.md

 ## msgFn() Callbacks

 As you can see from above, logging probes are based on functional callbacks.
-Notice that the ES6 arrow functions are used.
+Notice that the ES6 arrow functions are used with template string literals.

 The reason behind this is to minimize the overhead in message construction when the probe is going to be thrown on the floor